estellederrien/vue-starter-webpack-node-cli-4/README.md

 ```

 ### Compiles and hot-reloads for development on port 8080
-<br /> When you want to develop the vue.js application, run these 2 commands.
+When you want to develop the vue.js application, run these 2 commands.
 <br /> Then, go in your browser to localhost: 8080, and modify the files in the \ SRC directory
 <br /> To modify the BACK END, it is rather in the CRUDS directory
 <br />Quand vous voulez developper l'application vue.js, executez ces 2 commandes .